Smoke516/paperclip/README.md

    paperclip
    ```

-2. **First time setup:**
+2. **Getting started:**
-   - App starts in workspace selection mode
+   - App always starts with the welcome screen
-   - Press `Enter` to select the default "Personal" workspace
+   - **New users:** Choose "🚀 Get Started" to create your first todo
-   - Or press `n` to create a new workspace
+   - **Existing users:** Choose "📂 Browse Workspaces" to select a workspace
+   - Or explore other options like "⚡ Quick Demo" or "❓ Learn the Basics"

 3. **Add your first todo:**
    - Press `i` to enter insert mode